-Model Memorandum of Points and Authorities in Support of Hearing and Denial of Continuances: Instruction Sheet
+Model Memorandum of Points and Authorities in Support of Hearing and Denial of Continuances

-Sometimes Respondents (individuals whom the Domestic Violence Restraining Order is against) ask the court to continue, or delay, the hearing date for the restraining order because of a criminal case.
-The person requesting the restraining order (the "Petitioner") might not want the hearing continued because it is hard for them to come back to court - just to have the case continued again- for various reasons.
-Some reasons a Petitioner might not want the hearing continued the trauma of seeing the Respondent many times at court, the cost of taking time off from work, and the difficulty of finding childcare.
-The attached model memorandum can be used to ask the court to not continue the case and to hold a hearing on the request for a restraining order.
+Sometimes respondents (individuals whom the Domestic Violence Restraining Order is against) ask the court to continue the hearing on the long-term restraining order because they have a pending criminal case against them.
+The petitioner (individual asking the court for a Domestic Violence Restraining Order) might not want the hearing continued because it is hard from them to constantly come back to court - just to have the case continued again- for various reasons.
+Some reasons a petitioner might not want the hearing continued include the trauma of seeing the respondent many times at court, the cost of taking time off from work, and the difficulty of finding childcare.